loopbackio/loopback-next/docs/site/Reserved-binding-keys.md

 Following is a list of links to the apidocs on the binding keys in use by various `@loopback` packages:

-{% include note.html title="Declaring new binding keys" content="For component
+{% include note.html title="Declaring new binding keys" content="
-developers creating a new Binding, to avoid conflict with other packages, it is recommended that the binding key start with the package name as the prefix.
+For component developers creating a new Binding, to avoid conflict with other packages, it is recommended that the binding key start with the package name as the prefix.
 Example: `@loopback/authentication` component uses the prefix `authentication` for its binding keys.
 " %}

 - [AuthenticationBindings](http://apidocs.loopback.io/@loopback%2fdocs/authentication.html#AuthenticationBindings)